Category: Nerd Musings

 Yes, it seems like that on the outside.
 But if you are immersed in the environment, you just can’t get enough.
 At least I can’t.
 Perhaps spending time away, made it easier to appreciate the Silicon Valley ecosystem.

-The biggest takeaway from this trip is that saturation is necessary as it drives innovation in the way it can, only in the Valley.
+The biggest takeaway from this trip, is how saturation is necessary, as it drives innovation in the way it can and in the only place it can: the Valley.

 Look at it this way: It’s the reason Mark Zuckerberg was able to take Facebook’s social sharing to the next level (bet you didn’t know the LIKE button was built by the FriendFeed founders, who before FriendFeed, built Gmail and Google Maps respectively).
 It’s also the reason Steve Jobs redefined branding, user experience and consumer marketing and all the other products that change the way we think and behave.